 Read biographies for some of our 450 support farmers below.

-Corrie and Donna own seven farms in the North and South Island totalling 3400 Friesian cows.
+"Finance and HR would be where we could offer support."
+Corrie and Donna own seven farms in the North and South Island totaling 3400 Friesian cows.

+“There are always new ideas to be shared and discussed.”
 Originally a vet nurse, Angela is operations manager of a 1,350 Friesian cow dairy farm.
+(Taupo, Waikato)

-Lisa Lile has been a hand-on dairy farmer for twenty years.
+"My pet project is mental wellness."
+Lisa Lile has been a hands-on dairy farmer for twenty years.
 She comes from the hospitality industry and has worked part time off farm.
+(Te Awamutu, Waikato)